Ircama/AtTinyTestIR/README.md

 # AtTinyTestIR
-Display monitor and tester of infrared sequence codes for ATTINY85
+Arduino display monitor and tester of infrared sequence codes for ATTINY85

 This monitor is linked to https://github.com/Ircama/IR2SLink